ewjay/fapiwiki/Editors-Draft-00.md

 * shall perform the token request verification as in Section 3.1.3.2 of [OIDC]; and
-* shall issue an ID Token in the token response when `openid` was included in the requested `scope` as in Section 3.1.3.3 of [OIDC] with its `sub` value equal to the value of the `CustomerId` of the `Cusotmer` object corresponding to the authenticated user and optional `acr` value in ID Token.
+* shall issue an ID Token in the token response when `openid` was included in the requested `scope` as in Section 3.1.3.3 of [OIDC] with its `sub` value equal to the value of the `CustomerId` of the `Customer` object corresponding to the authenticated user and optional `acr` value in ID Token.

     NOTE: [DDA] returns a parameter called `user_id` in the token response.